shim2k/blog/src/content/post-2.md

 ## Named Effects

-One thing that I noticed about using hooks is that the useEffect hook seems to have too much responsibilities.
+One thing that I noticed about using hooks is that the useEffect hook seems to have too much responsibility.
+When registered with no dependency array, it is called every render, like componentDidUpdate.
+When registered with an empty array, it acts like a combination of componentDidMount and componentWillUnmount.
+When registered with an array of state values, it will render whenever one of those values changes.

 A complex component can often have multiple useEffect lined-up one after another and this can really compromise the readability of the code, because there is no easy way to know how a particular useEffect hook affects the code, without going over the variables that the dependency array contains, and the perticular combination of values of those variables that intrigues a change (the if condition that is usually found inside the body of a useEffect hook).

 In order to address this problem I created a small wrapper around useEffect so it can be easier to understand what a particular effect is trying to achieve.